rcpkmrk/SVM_MNISTdataset/README.md

 # **Support Vector Machines (SVM) Multi-Classification on the MNIST Dataset**

 This project explores the use of Support Vector Machines for multi-class classification on the famous MNIST dataset, a benchmark dataset for handwritten digit recognition.
+For details: https://yann.lecun.com/exdb/mnist/

 ## **How to improve the model performance?**
 - **Dimensionality Reduction**